When to plant Geraniums in Gadsden County, FL

 Gadsden County, Florida is in USDA Hardiness Zone 9a.
 The average last spring frost is March 7 and first fall frost is November 21.

-Gadsden County County sits in USDA Zone 9a.
+Gadsden County sits in USDA Zone 9a.
 Geraniums grows reliably in zones 2a through 11b, so it's a good fit here.

-Can Geraniums grow in Gadsden County County's climate?
+Can Geraniums grow in Gadsden County's climate?

 Your Gadsden County Garden Planner — Free